UW-Hydro/VIC/docs/Development/Contributing.md

 ## Features Under Development

 There are currently a number of active development projects working on VIC.
-To see which features are slatted for future release, take a look at the issues in our [development milestones page on GitHub](https://github.com/UW-Hydro/VIC/milestones).
+To see which features are slated for future release, take a look at the issues in our [development milestones page on GitHub](https://github.com/UW-Hydro/VIC/milestones).

 ## Development and Collaboration